lmitelman/lmitelman.github.io/content/posts/silent-launches.md

 ShowToC: true
 ---

-In 2020, I worked at a company that offered a digital wallet service, used by over 3 million users.
+In 2020, I was working at a company that offered a digital wallet service, used by over 3 million users.
 During my time there, my team and I spent months developing a feature eagerly anticipated by our users.
-When we finally launched it, our tech infrastructure couldn't handle the sudden surge in traffic, and everything collapsed.
+When we finally launched it, our tech infrastructure couldn't handle the massive surge in traffic... and eventually collapsed.

 We learned a lesson the hard way: **"New features have to be released gradually"**.